Home » Recipe Index » Chinese Recipes » Easy Ground Pork with Tofu and Shrimp – Mun Tahu

 Storage

-Keep the leftover in an airtight container in the fridge for up to 3 days.
-Reheating is easy, just toss it in a pan and stir fry for 5 minutes.
+Store leftover ground pork tofu in an airtight container in the refrigerator for up to 3 days.

 More Pork Recipes

-Chinese Braised Pork Belly – Dong Po Rou
+• Chinese Braised Pork Belly (Hong Shao Rou)

 Did you try this recipe?